Day care driver charged in death of 2-year-old left in van

 FORT LAUDERDALE, Fla.
 (AP) - Florida sheriff’s detectives have arrested a day care van driver on aggravated manslaughter charges for the death of a 2-year-old boy left inside the vehicle for hours.

-The Broward Sheriff’s Office said in a news release that 46-year-old Engrid Thurston was arrested Friday.
+The Broward Sheriff’s Office said in a press release that 46-year-old Engrid Thurston was arrested Friday.
 Detectives say she picked up Noah Sneed and other children July 29.
 Before removing them at the day care, detectives say Thurston turned off an alarm that would have alerted her if she left one behind.

 The alarm isn’t supposed to be disabled until all children have been removed and the van’s seating area inspected.